 The best winter jackets for kids come with several features that focus on staying warm and comfortable during the winter weather.
 But, if you’re looking to shop on a budget and need to limit the features, which ones do you really need to help ensure your child will be protected when it’s cold?

-One of the most important features on a winter jacket made for the child will be the hood, since the hood can create extra warmth and weather resistance for your child.
-Some of the winter jackets on our list come with removable hoods, which is great when you want to make the jacket lighter when the weather is warmer.
+One of the most important features on a winter jacket made for the child will be the hood since the hood can create extra warmth and weather resistance for your child.
+Some of these on our list come with removable hoods, which is great when you want to make the jacket lighter when the weather is warmer.

 The best types of hoods should be adjustable, have good volume, and create warmth around your child’s head.
 Since people lose much of their body heat through their heads when outside during colder weather, having a nice, warm hood to prevent that from happening to your child is something you certainly want to consider.